Sociology (SOCI) 537

 The following table summarizes the evaluation activities and the credit weights associated with them.

-Study Guide:The Study Guide consists of twelve units.
-Each unit covers a specific topic in the course, identifies learning objectives to be achieved, lists reading assignments, and provides study questions to help you assess your understanding of the material.
+There is a Study Guide consisting of twelve units.
+Each unit covers a specific topic in the course, identifies learning objectives to be achieved, lists reading assignments, and provides study questions to help students to assess their understanding of the material.
 Commentary is provided to explain and clarify issues brought forward from the assigned readings.

 Athabasca University reserves the right to amend course outlines occasionally and without notice.
 Courses offered by other delivery methods may vary from their individualized-study counterparts.